 There’s no magic bullet here regardless of what the Internet says.
 It’s all about how you grow this plant,

 Doug Laughs At The Internet Advice On Growing Tomatoes

 There is more bad advice going around on the net about growing tomatoes than just about any other plant.
 Here are a few of my favorites:

 - Put a penny into the planting hole so the copper will help growing tomatoes.
 Well, given that copper takes many years to degrade and that they stopped making pennies out of copper sometime in the early 1980’s, (it’s now a zinc alloy) I suspect this one is not true. 😉

-- Add epsom salts to the planting hole for great tomatoes.
-Well, epsom salts are magnesium, a fairly common element.
+- Add Epsom salts to the planting hole for great tomatoes.
+Well, Epsom salts are magnesium, a fairly common element.
 And yes, tomatoes do like magnesium but the only way this will help is if your soil is deficient in this element (most soils aren’t).
 The only way you’ll know is if you do a soil test.
 But this won’t stop some folks from doing it anyway.
 The question I have is how much magnesium is too much? 🙂

 - Add lime or calcium to the planting hole to stop blossom end rot.
-Well, given the causes have little to do with a lack of calcium but more to do with environment and gardening skills, this too is just another bit of “interesting” advice.
+Well, given the causes have little to do with a lack of calcium but more to do with the environment and gardening skills, this too is just another bit of “interesting” advice.
 Note most soils are not deficient in calcium.